m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 ### countFail()

-Let's first think about how to implement `countFail`.
+Let's first consider how to implement countFail().

-The most simple way to do this:
+The simplest way to do this is:
 ```cpp
 int EnglishClass::countFail() const {
   int count = 0;